Kim Go-eun: 2016–2023: Television debut and prominence

 In 2016, Kim made her television debut in the hit cable series Cheese in the Trap, based on the webtoon of the same title.
-She also contributed vocals to the track "Attraction" by Tearliner for the drama's OST.
+She also contributed vocals to the track "Attraction" by Tearliner for the drama's soundtrack.
 Kim won the Baeksang Arts Award for Best New Actress (Television) for her performance.
 Later in 2016, she co-starred in Kim Eun-sook's megahit fantasy drama Guardian: The Lonely and Great God alongside Gong Yoo.
-The drama was a pan-Asian hit and a darling of the critics while also becoming a cultural phenomenon in South Korea.
+The drama was a pan-Asian hit and a critical darling while also becoming a cultural phenomenon in South Korea.
 It was also the first Korean cable drama to surpass 20% in ratings, and as of June 2021, it is the fifth-highest rated Korean drama in cable television history.

 In 2018, Kim played a secondary character in the film Sunset in My Hometown directed by Lee Joon-ik.
 For her role as a wild country girl, Kim gained 8 kg and learned a regional dialect.
 The same year, she was cast in the period romance Tune in for Love.

 In 2019, Kim was cast in the fantasy drama The King: Eternal Monarch.
 The series was highly anticipated due to its great cast, renowned screenwriter, extensive publicity, and budget of over 30 billion won (US$25 million).
 It set a record on broadcast of its first episode as SBS's highest-rated Friday-Saturday drama premiere, and maintained the No.1 spot on the weekly Wavve drama chart for eight consecutive weeks.
 However, it was criticised for its screenplay and convoluted plot, which led to lower-than-expected domestic popularity.